Department Chair: Julie Strelow

 Courses required for acceptance to NRSG program (20 credits): BIOL 101 & 212; CHEM 125; NUTR 125; PSYC 111.

 Nursing Courses (58 credits): NRSG 201, 220, 240, 255, 301, 302, 303, 314, 315, 341, 342, 343, 355, 356, 395.

 Supporting courses (20 credits): BIOL 325, 326, PSYC 360, and ETHS 390A Healthcare Ethics.

 Pre-nursing students seeking admission to the major should contact the nursing department as early as possible.
 Application materials are available on the department webpage and are due May 1 of the first year.

-Criteria for application to the major:
+Criteria for final acceptance to the major: